garrandall/popular-music-data/tracks/harmony-billy-bland.md

 In fate's little book?
 Two part harmony

-Come on and tell me, ooh...
+Come on and tell me, oh..
-Ooh, ooh...
+Oh oh..

 Honey, can't you see
 How happy we could be